cs3157-borowski/recitations/directories.md

        struct timespec st_ctim;  /* Time of last status change */ }

-One of the key elements is `st_mode`, which despite its `mode_t` type is just basically 16-bit bitfield.
-Where 7 bits are used to store the file type, and 9 bits are used to store the permissions.
+One of the key elements is `st_mode`, which despite its `mode_t` type is just a 16-bit bitfield.
+7 bits are used to store the file type, and 9 bits are used to store the permissions.
 The 7 bits storing the file type, can be easily conveniently accessed by the following macros:

     S_ISREG() // regular file
     S_ISDIR() // directory file